 And of course.
 It didn’t only get stronger again but also worse than before.
 Moreover, suddenly we found ourselves in the middle of a cloud.
 By now the rain was so strong that it hurt our skin and we just couldn’t see anything anymore.

-Due to our GPS we should be directly in front of the temple but all we could see was fog.
+Due to our GPS, we should be directly in front of the temple but all we could see was fog.
 What should we do?
 We drove carefully and super slow around the parking spot we found ourselves on, looking for the huge temple that should be around.
-Our rain coats couldn’t withstand the rain anymore.
+Our raincoats couldn’t withstand the rain anymore.
 So we were already soaked from top to bottom.

-But suddenly the wind got stronger blowing away the fog within seconds, giving us a clear view on our surroundings.
+But suddenly the wind got stronger blowing away the fog within seconds, giving us a clear view of our surroundings.
 And for real, the Chinese Temple was directly in front of us.
 We just couldn’t see it before.

 After around one hour we could finally go on with our tour to the top.
-Obviously we were absolutely happy to finally being able to leave the temple again.
+Obviously, we were absolutely happy to finally being able to leave the temple again.